R4P7UR3-42/Python-For-Cybersecurity/001 - Inventory Tracker/Inventory Tracker.md

         print(f"Description: {d[2]}")
         print()

+# Function to change the quantity of an item
 def change_quantity (lst, item_to_change, new_quantity):
     for i, item in enumerate (lst): for d, items in enumerate (lst[i]):